DaeguDude/TOP-todolist/README.md

 So, it actually seems to exist.
 Now there are things I need to do.

-1. Create a custom Event 'taskCreated' from Display Module.
+1. ~~Create a custom Event 'taskCreated' from Display Module.~~
-2. Make taskFactory listening to that Event.
-So when it happens, it will make a task.
+2. ~~Make taskFactory listening to that Event.
+So when it happens, it will make a task.~~

+### TODAY REVIEW

+> I've finished making a feature for popup box.
+Now It can dispatch the custom event 'taskCreated', and taskFactory is listening to that event, meaning it will create a task.

+Wow, I guess next is...
+To create a general layout for when starting?
+I am not too sure.
+Check out the instructions.

+## 09/11

+> Check out the odin instruction.
+If nothing special, starting to make landing page.